keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. Click on `Edit this file` [1] and change the weights [2] as shown in the screenshot below:

+      {{< popup_image
+      link="./assets/istio_traffic.png"
+      caption="Traffic routing configuration for carts">}}

+1. Finally, click on *Commit changes*.

 ## Step 5.
 Deploy carts v2 to production

 1. Trigger the CI pipeline for the `carts` service to create a new artefact.

 1. Watch keptn deploying the new artefact.

-1. To verify the configuration change of Istio, open a browser an navigate to:
+1. To verify the configuration change of Istio, open a browser an navigate to: `http://carts.production.EXTERNAL-IP.xip.io/version`

 1. Refresh the page a couple of times.
 You should notice that about every third hit redirects you to the new version (*v2*).